 Ingredients needed

-Salmon tacos are so easy to make and totally versatile.
-Add your favorite toppings for a personalized taco and leave out whatever you don’t really like or don’t have on hand.
-Here’s what I like to use:
+This salmon taco recipe is so simple to make and totally versatile.
+The ingredients are simple, and you probably already have all of the spices in your pantry.
+Add your favorite toppings and leave out whatever you don’t really like or don’t have on hand.
+Here’s a note on all of the ingredients we use:

 • Olive or avocado oil.
 For cooking the salmon.